Statuses in Latin with translation. Quotes in Latin with translation

 118. Promitto me laboratūrum esse non sordĭdi lucri causā.

-[Promitto me laboraturum esse non sordidi lyukri ka "ўza].
+[Promitto me laboraturum esse non sordidi lukri ka "ўza].

-I promise that I will not work for the sake of contemptible gain.
+I promise that I will not work for the sake of despicable gain.

-From the oath taken when receiving a doctoral degree in Poland.
+From the oath taken when receiving a doctorate in Poland.

 119. Putantur homĭnes plus in aliēno negotio vidēre, quam in suo.

-[Putantur g homines plus in alieno negocio videre, kvam in suo].
+[Putantur g x omines plus in alieno negocio videre, kvam in suo].

-It is believed that people see more in someone else's business than in their own, that is, from the side it is always more visible.
+It is believed that people see more in someone else’s business than in their own, that is, they always know better from the outside.

 120. Qui tacet, consentīre vidētur.